• Skip to primary navigation

 The free laptops for college students program at Northwest Missouri State University is designed to save students time and money.

-All full-time undergraduate and graduate students receive a fully loaded laptop, computer support, and maintenance services, as well as an average savings of $7300 over four years, according to the university.
+All full-time undergraduate and graduate students receive a fully loaded laptop, computer support, maintenance services, and an average savings of $7300 over four years, according to the university.

 Northwest Missouri State University is committed to accessibility and affordability as a regional public university.
 NMSU, which began as a teacher’s institution in 1905, has always prioritized the needs of Missouri’s working and young people.